MERCON: 1942 Motor Oil

-In 1942, The Mercury 8 and Lincoln offered cars with an optional "Liquamatic Drive" using a fluid coupling, conventional clutch, and a semi-automatic three-speed transmission.
+In 1942, The Mercury 8 and Lincoln offered cars with an optional "Liquamatic Drive" using a fluid coupling, conventional clutch, and semi-automatic three-speed transmission.
 The transmission had an overrunning clutch on the transmission countershaft.
 The flywheel's fluid coupling used S.A.E 10 motor oil for lubrication.
 The transmission gearbox used traditional gear oil.
-This transmission was only produced for a few months before the U.S.A. entered World War-II, production of this transmission was not resumed after the war.
+This transmission was only produced for a few months before the U.S.A. entered World War II, production of this transmission was not resumed after the war.

 1949 GM Hydra-Matic Fluid

 In April 1949, Lincoln began offering the General Motors Hydra-Matic 4-speed automatic transmission in their 1950 model year vehicles.
 This offering continued through the 1954 model year.
 Lincoln service information calls for "Lincoln Automatic Transmission Fluid".
 This fluid met the GM Hydra-Matic Drive fluid specifications.

 This Fluid was First Used in the Following Transmissions: